HHC 101 – The How, the Why & the Wherefores

 The reaction involves rearranging the atoms within the molecule to create a different chemical structure.
 The exact method used to create HHC often varies, but the goal is to produce a molecule that has a similar effect to THC but with a different potency level or chemical properties.

-It’s important to note that synthesizing HHC and other cannabinoids generally requires specialized equipment and expertise.
+It’s important to note that synthesizing Hexahydrocannabinol and other cannabinoids generally requires specialized equipment and expertise.
 And the making of HHC should only take place in a controlled laboratory setting for safety reasons.

 What effects does HHC have on the body and mind?

-There aren’t too many studies on HHC, leading to a lack of knowledge about its effects on the mind and body.
+There aren’t too many studies on Hexahydrocannabinol, leading to a lack of knowledge about its effects on the mind and body.
 In the near future, we hope to have a better understanding of how HHC can affect us.
-Some anecdotal evidence suggests that HHC can produce effects similar to other cannabinoids such as THC, including relaxation, altered perception, and mild euphoria.
+Some anecdotal evidence suggests that Hexahydrocannabinol can produce effects similar to other cannabinoids such as THC, including relaxation, altered perception, and mild euphoria.

 However, much like other substances, the individual experience you’ll have isn’t the same as another person would have — even if the same dose and form are ingested.
 The effects are somewhat unpredictable.